roubles/maclock/README.md

-# maclock - command line OSX screen lock
+# maclock - Command Line OSX Screen Lock

 A simple bash script to lock your macs from the command line.